 One of my friends really came through for me because this overnight french toast casserole is a big time winner.

-The recipe comes from my friend Janet (an internet friend for many years, but I’ve never actually met her in person!!)
+The recipe comes from my friend Janet (an internet friend for many years who I recently met in person!!)
 Janet is a majorly talented birthday and wedding cake baker and designer – Luv and Buttah – in Phoenix, AZ.

-She sent me this recipe in an email four years ago… and I’m finally sharing it with you today!
+She sent me this recipe in an email many years ago… and I’m finally sharing it with you today!

 Overnight Blueberry French Toast

-- 1 cup fresh blueberries (maybe a little more)
+- 1 cup fresh blueberries (or maybe a little more)